adamgulyas/shopify-case-study/README.md

 ### Technology Stack

 <!-- >Which technologies are they currently using, and how are they implementing them? -->
-Tobias Lütke built the Saas platform in Ruby on Rails (a.k.a. *Rails*), where it resides to this day.
+The Saas platform was built in Ruby on Rails (a.k.a. *Rails*) and uses the original codebase to this day.
 Currently, it is one of the largest and oldest Rails apps in the world.
-The core Shopify app is a monolith, but many other apps have been built to interact with the core.
-These peripheral apps tend to be domain-specific, aiding in things like shipping, identity verification, and the app store.<sup><a href="https://shopify.engineering/e-commerce-at-scale-inside-shopifys-tech-stack">10</a></sup>
+The core Shopify app is a monolith with many surrounding apps that interact with it.
+These peripheral apps are usually domain-specific, aiding in things like shipping, identity verification, and the app store.<sup><a href="https://shopify.engineering/e-commerce-at-scale-inside-shopifys-tech-stack">10</a></sup>

 <!-- (Image) Ruby on Rails stack -->
 <img alt="A basic diagram of Shopify's core tech stack" width="500" style="" src="https://cdn.shopify.com/s/files/1/0779/4361/files/shopify-rails-stack_1024x1024.png?format=webp&v=1533667458">